 Korean/flanken style short ribs are affordable and absolutely delicious when properly prepared.
 We eat them so often in our household that we’ve actually shortened their unwieldy name of Korean style short ribs to simply “KSRs”!
 Messy, crunchy, savory, and meaty, these little short ribs make for an awesome dinner.
-Korean style short ribs are relatively simple to prepare and cook.
+They are relatively simple to prepare and cook.
 Try one of these great recipes, curated from multiple recipe blogs, for dinner tonight!

 This recipe from Tori Avey at Every Day Inspired by the Past is a flanken cut beef rib recipe (dry-rubbed with a spicy seasoning blend) slow roasted to a tender-crispy perfection!
 Tori said “that if you are making this recipe gluten free, use the from-scratch spice blend and make sure all of your products are certified gluten free.”

-In this Korean style short rib recipe by Anne-Marie Nichols at This Mama Cooks, you will enjoy how the tangy sourness of the olives contrast nicely with the sweetness of the meat, orange juice and carrots!
+In this recipe by Anne-Marie Nichols at This Mama Cooks, you will enjoy how the tangy sourness of the olives contrast nicely with the sweetness of the meat, orange juice and carrots!

-These Korean-style Beef Short Ribs by Cinde Little at Every Day Gluten Free Gourmet are cut flanken style—across the bone—and they are a trendy dish to try!
+These beef short ribs by Cinde Little at Every Day Gluten Free Gourmet are cut flanken style—across the bone—and they are a trendy dish to try!
 Popular in Chinese and Korean cuisines, these ribs are often marinated overnight and cooked over high heat in a short period of time.
 Garnish with green onion and Asian pear.